WyrdCoders/angular-aspnet-examples/HealthCheck/healthcheck.client/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+#### The dry run switch

+Add the `--dry-run` switch to prevent the CLI from making any changes to the file system.
+Useful for seeing what a command does without creating or modifying files.
+Example: `ng generate component component-name --dry-run`

+###### Note: The `--dry-run` switch can be used with any Angular CLI command and is not limited to `ng generate component`.

+#### Skipping the spec.ts file

+Add the `--skip-tests` switch to prevent the creation of the `spec.ts` file.
+Example: `ng generate component component-name --skip-tests`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.